Here are 12 signs to watch for while checking if you have happy feet

-- If your nails are intact, but white, the underlying cause could be liver disease, congestive heart failure, or diabetes.
+- If your nails are intact but white, the underlying cause could be liver disease, congestive heart failure, or diabetes.

 - Depressed toenails or toenails that are pitted indicate psoriasis.

-Good foot care, particularly if you have a predisposition for diabetes is a must.
+Good foot care, particularly if you have a predisposition for diabetes, is a must if you want happy feet.
 If you see something unusual and persistent, don’t hesitate to talk to your doctor.
 Why suffer?

-Some quick foot care tips:
+Some quick foot care tips for happy feet

 - Keep those feet clean.
 Wash with soap and then, dry well, especially between the toes.